 Checking out of Hualien Airbnb Unit

 Three days flew by in a blink of an eye.
 It was time for us to say goodbye to Hualien City.

-Isn’t it great to have free transport to train station?
-Oh yes, our dear airbnb host was so kind to give us a lift.
+Isn’t it great to have free transport to the train station?
+Oh yes, our dear Airbnb host was so kind to give us a lift.
 Overall, I had a really pleasant experience staying there.